The Right Words to Describe Comparisons

 Few lipid-lowering drugs can compare to the effectiveness of statins.

 Most often, scientific and medical writers should use compared with.
 However, if you are still not sure which phrase is correct, use versus or than instead.
+This change will also buy you an extra word so that you can get closer to that dreaded word limit you may be facing.

 Examples